 For patients with less severe addictions or those who prefer to have more control over their daily schedules, partial hospitalization programs may be the answer.
 Each day, you attend regular sessions like you would in a residential treatment program, but as long as you live in a safe, stable environment, you may go home at the end of the day.
 On-campus housing may also be provided at certain rehab centers.

 Does your addiction situation require a residential treatment program or would an outpatient program be more suitable?
 Ultimately, that decision is yours.
 If you’re still unsure, consider speaking with a counselor who specializes in drug or alcohol addiction.
 Whether or not your insurance pays for the program may also be a determining factor.
-However, keep in mind that no matter which type you choose, the end goal for all types of rehab centers is the same: to help you fight your addiction, become sober and take control over your life.
-Consider a Marietta drug rehab center, a Marietta alcohol rehab center or other centers across the United States.
+However, keep in mind that no matter which type you choose, the end goal for all types of rehab centers is the same: to help you fight your addiction, become substance-free and take control over your life.
+Consider a drug or alcohol rehab center in your city or other centers across the United States.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700